winniewandia/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

-0. Change the color of HTML tag header to red
+0. Change the color of HTML tag header to red using js
+1. Change the color of HTML tag header to red using jQuery